Asia-Pacific

 Renewable Energy Electricity Generation

-Electricity generation in Asia from renewable energy sources reached 2,894,738 gigawatts per hour (GWh) in 2019 (which is 41.57% of the global total).
-The top five Asian countries creating electricity via renewable energy include China with the largest percentage, followed by India, Japan, Vietnam, and Indonesia.[4]
+Electricity generation in Asia from renewable energy sources reached 3,480,502 gigawatts per hour (GWh) in 2021.
+The top five Asian countries creating electricity via renewable energy include China with the largest percentage, followed by India, Japan, Vietnam, and Indonesia.[5]

 Trends in Renewable Energy by Region, Electricity Generation